What do you suppose something like this does to a kid?

 - Ranma ˝: Genma Saotome has a funny idea of raising his son.
 Genma took his trusting young son at the age of six/ten (depends on version) and proceeded to put him through Training from Hell considered foolhardy and excessive even by others in the series (in which legitimate training techniques include trying to grab chestnuts from an open flame and being suspended in midair by a rope while having a huge boulder swung at the trainee).
 Said "training" consisted of wrapping Ranma up in jakuwa (dried sausages made from fish meat) and then throwing him into a pit filled with starving cats, over and over again, until Ranma developed a permanent phobia of cats as well as a fear-inducable Berserk Mode in which Ranma's conscious mind switches off and a split personality that believes itself to be a housecat takes over, due to the human personality being unable to handle the terror any more.
 The kicker is that the training manual noted that this technique had been discontinued for ages because it was functionally useless and invariably killed or permanently traumatized the trainees... it just so happened that the warning was on the next page of the manual, so Genma didn't see it until after he'd finished "teaching" it to Ranma, as he'd been too lazy to bother reading that far beforehand.
 There are reasons why Genma Saotome will never win "Father of the Year".

 - A seven year old Sasuke Uchiha returns home to find his entire clan dead, and his older brother Itachi standing over the corpses of his mother and father.
-When a terrified and bewildered Sasuke asks Itachi what has happened, Itachi kindly uses his Mangekyou Sharingan to force his little brother to relive the massacre of the Uchiha clan.
+When a terrified and bewildered Sasuke asks Itachi what has happened, Itachi kindly uses his Mangekyou Sharingan to force his little brother to relive the massacre of the Uchiha clan for 72 hours.
 No wonder Sasuke does a Face-Heel Turn after Itachi turns up in Konoha and mindrapes him again.

 - Hatake Kakashi fought in that Third Ninja World War.
 He was genin at 5 and chunin by the time he was 6, and considering they were at war at the time I don't think he would have done kid-friendly missions.
 If Naruto and his friends were involved in life-death fights as 12 year olds during what's supposed to be peace time, what was a 6 year old chunin doing in war time?
 He also saw his father's body after he committed suicide, saw Obito die at 13, was forced to kill his remaining team-mate Rin soon after, and a month before he hit 14 lost his sensei to the Kyuubi's attack.
 An adult Kakashi mentions that everyone he cared for is dead.